 - Advanced reservations are necessary with an application to complete.

 - Docent led tours for children are available throughout the year.

-- Tours are offered Tuesday through Friday and begin promptly at 10 am.
+- Tours are offered Tuesday through Friday and begin promptly at 10 am and 1 pm.